TheLeanMachine/Guide.js/README.md

 In case the interface of your web application is not self-explanatory: Here comes Guide.js!

-With Guide.js you can augment your website, so that it displays
+With Guide.js you can augment your website with assisting features like...

-0. help overlays (for a certain amount of time),
+0. temporarily displaying help overlays or
-0. guided tours (utilizing 'Guiders')
+0. creating guided tours (utilizing 'Guiders').

-0. ...
+For a complete overview about Guidejs' functionality refer to the [defined use cases](https://github.com/TheLeanMachine/Guide.js/blob/master/USE_CASES.md).

+Guide.js is intended to be used with multiple JavaScript libraries, but in this early stage we only test with [jQuery](http://jquery.org/).

 ## Getting Started
 tbd